Rural Life, Farming and Crofting – Summary

 Old estate maps of 1769, 1837 and 1849 along with statistical accounts of the 1790s and 1840s chart the changes in farming and the rural way of life during this period.
 Most families held a small parcel of land and were involved in land husbandry, even those that had a handicraft such as boot making or carpentry.
 This was a time of agricultural improvements such as enclosure, crop rotation and the introduction of threshing mills.

-Crofting life was tough but often enjoyable, as told by Annie Smith Mackenzie in her book ‘Earth’s Crammed with Heaven’ about her life growing up on a Culbokie croft in the early 20th century.
+Crofting life was tough but often enjoyable, as told by Annie Smith Mackenzie in her book ‘Earth’s Crammed with Heaven’ about her life growing up on Ceylon Croft, a Culbokie croft in the early 20th century.
+Photograph in Gallery below.)
 At this time the oats were taken to the Alcaig mill to be made into meal, blankets were washed outdoors in big wooden tubs using hot water boiled up over an open fire, visits to Dingwall involved a long walk, a slippery pier and a ferry and threshing was a big neighbourhood affair.
 The obituary printed in the Ross-shire Journal 28/7/2000 can be accessed here.
 Of further local interest is that she was Secretary of the Dingwall & District beekeepers' Association for 13 years, retiring from that position in April 1976.
 An undated article of her was published by the Highland News and can be acessed in the Gallery below.

 As the years passed James Dingwall’s tailoring business became an agricultural business that until recently existed as Agrii and his nephew, Murdo Bethune, helped to establish the Black Isle Show.